ncatlab/nlab-content/pages/4/0/5/3/3504/content.md

 ## Idea

-The application of mathematics in the theory of music in the West is generally thought to start with Pythagoras and progress though the works of Euler, Mersenne, Helmholtz, and others.
-Recently, **mathematical music theory** has gained impetus through, among others, the Neo-Riemannian theory of harmony, David Lewin's research on transformational theory, and Guerino Mazzola's application of topos theory.
+The application of [[mathematics]] in the theory of music in the West is generally thought to start with [[Pythagoras]] and progress though the works of [[Euler]], Mersenne, [[Helmholtz]], and others.
+Recently, **mathematical music theory** has gained impetus through, among others, the Neo-Riemannian theory of harmony, David Lewin's research on transformational theory, and Guerino Mazzola's application of [[topos theory]].

 As well, the application of science and math to the theory of human perception of [[sound]] is known as _psychoacoustics_ and has had a major impact in today's musically digital world.
 All of these viewpoints have greatly enhanced the variety of mathematical concepts employed in the study of music that today include tools from [[set]], [[group]], and [[category theory]].